weinertmos/ForestFire/source/execution.rst

 .. literalinclude:: ForestFire/run_ForestFire.py
         :lines: 5-17

-These parameters should be chosen according to computational demand of the MLA.
+These parameters should be chosen according to computational demand of the :ref:`MLA <MLA>`.
 It makes sense to start with a small number of runs and increase them carefully.
 Pruning is an advanced parameter.
 If it is set to high, every single branch will be cut and only a tree stump with a single node is left.